Chapter 7 BWV 57 Selig ist der Mann

 This movement is just a few seconds long but it is the turning point of the cantata.
 Furthermore, it leads us from minor modes to major, in particular Bb, the key of the next aria.
 This is a matter of practical planning, certainly, but even more important is the symbolism.

 The ensuing bass aria must have come as a breath of fresh air to the Leipzig congregations who may have felt that they had a right to expect a more joyous expression of the Christmas spirit than they had so far received.
 It is major, optimistic and surging with life, all that has been lacking in the work so far!
 As with so many of Bach′s extrovert bass arias, the figuration evokes a fanfare from a trumpet and one almost regrets its absence.
-But perhaps that would have created just too much of a contrast with what has gone before and by now we know how Bach′s concept of the overall balance of the work could take precedence over detail.
+But perhaps that would have created just too much of a contrast with what has gone before and by now we know how the mature Bach′s concept of the overall balance of a work tends to take precedence over detail.

 Christ is here reaching out to make contact with the Soul—-yes, I can vanquish your enemies—-fear not, distressed Soul, the sun will shine again through the clouds of woe.
 The spirit of the string ritornello is effervescently Handelian, reminiscent of some of his Concerti Grossi.
 Jesus is confident and assertive in his role as mentor but it is interesting to note how Bach adapts the string writing when He specifically comforts the distressed Soul.
-Twice the busy repeated-note figurations pause to be replaced with sustained chords, enveloping the Soul within a divine Love (bars 33 and 60).
+Twice the busy repeated-note figurations pause to be replaced with sustained chords, enveloping the Soul within a mantle of divine Love (bars 33 and 60).

 The string accompaniment shows a rather un-Baroquian variety of figurations within this aria but their presence is always dictated by the text.
 Two bars after the commencement of the middle section (bar 80), reference is made to the angular motive from the soprano movement, a reminder of the Soul′s doubts and fears.